alexmitrani/Repeatr/index.md

 [Combination Lock](articles/CombinationLock.html) explores Fugazi's use of transitions between songs: which ones they played live, and how often compared to others.

+[Link Tracks](articles/LinkTracks.html) A series of brief explorations of the Fugazi Live Series data.

 ## Repeatr package for R

 The Repeatr package can be installed from RStudio using the .tar.gz file in the root directory of the [GitHub repository](https://github.com/alexmitrani/Repeatr).
 The package gives easy access to the functions, dataframes, and related documentation.